kuzmanst88/form-validation-tests-playwright/README.md

-# QA Automation Test Suite – Email Field Validation
+# QA Automation Test Suite – Registration Form

 ## 📌 Project Description

-This repository contains an automated test suite for validating email input behavior on the registration form of the following web application:
+This repository contains an automated test suite for validating email and password input behavior on the registration form of the following web application:

 🔗 [https://abc13514.sg-host.com/](https://abc13514.sg-host.com/)

-The primary objective is to ensure proper validation of email formats using both client-side JavaScript and backend responses.
-This suite is implemented using [Playwright](https://playwright.dev), a modern end-to-end testing framework.
+The primary objective is to ensure proper validation of email formats and passwords using both client-side JavaScript and backend responses.
+This suite is implemented using [Playwright](https://playwright.dev).

 ---

 ## 🛠 Tech Stack

 - **Framework**: [Playwright](https://playwright.dev/)
-- **Language**: TypeScript
+- **Language**: TypeScript, JS
 - **Test Runner**: Playwright Test
-- **Assertions**: Built-in Playwright `expect` API

 ---